Estimated reading time: 20 minutes

 Budget Percentages September 2019

-All categories took 100% of our income, showing that we accounted for all of the September payments.
+All categories accounted for 100% of our income, indicating that we covered all of the September payments.

 Monthly Budget Expenses

-Below is a breakdown of our expenses, which helps us understand where all our money goes.
+Below is a breakdown of our expenses, which helps us understand where our money is going.

-Since May 2014, we’ve been mortgage-free, so much of our money will be directed at savings, investments, and renovations.
+Since May 2014, we’ve been mortgage-free, so a significant portion of our money will be directed toward savings, investments, and renovations.

-I appreciate that you enjoy this budget update each month.
+I appreciate that you look forward to receiving this budget update each month.

 Still, I hope you view this as an educational tool rather than comparing your financial numbers, as our situations are unique.